ewolff/ewolff.com/_posts/2025-08-26-designing-models-together-collaborative-modelling.md

 executed as tests — just like code.

 It is not uncommon for domain experts to work with formal languages.
-Machine operator program CNC machines.
+Machine operators program CNC machines.
 Office workers use Excel, often with complex macros.
 BPMN (Business Process Model and Notation) can also be used by domain experts.
 Business processes are modeled in this formal language and thus made executable by